grzsko/Alignstein/README.md

 Usage
 -----
-Alignstein package can be used as a Python3 library and its usage ~~is~~ will be described in the Jupyter notebook with tutorial under `tutorials` directory.
+Alignstein package can be used as a Python3 library and its usage is described in the Jupyter notebook with tutorial under `tutorials` directory.

 Moreover, it is possible to use Alignstein from bash.
 To perform alignment of chromatograms written in files `file1.mzml`, `file2.mzml` (accepted formats: mzData, mzXML, and mzML) run: